httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Relaxing the requirement to consult DNS when determining authority for an origin means that an attacker who possesses a valid certificate no longer needs to be on-path to redirect traffic to them; instead of modifying DNS, they need only convince the user to visit another Web site, in order to coalesce connections to the target onto their existing connection.
+Clients can mitigate this attack in a variety of ways; examples include checking for a Signed Certificate Timestamp
+{{?RFC6929}}, or performing certificate revocation checks.

 --- back